auxesis/visage/README.md

 `cpu-interrupt`, `cpu-nice`, etc, whereas `cpu-0/cpu-wait` will only show `cpu-wait`.

-You should be able to deduce the config format from the existing file (it's simple nested key-value data).
+It  should be pretty easy to deduce the config format from the existing file (it's simple nested key-value data).

 Make sure collectd's RRD directory is readable by whatever user the web server is running as.
 You can specify where collectd's rrd directory is in `init.rb`,